sparkflows/sparkflows-docs/docs/databricks/user-guide/reading-csv-files.rst

    For more details, read `Sparkflows Documentation. <https://docs.sparkflows.io/en/latest/user-guide/quick-start/5-execute-workflow.html>`_

-Use of Dataset Created in Fire Insights on the CSV File
+Use of Dataset Created in Sparkflows on the CSV File
 ---------------
-Fire Insights supports the concept of Datasets.
+Sparkflows supports the concept of Datasets.
 Dataset is the definition of the data it represents.
 This way the Dataset can be defined just once and used in multiple workflows.

 **Step 1 : Create Dataset**
 ++++++++++++

 #.
-Create a dataset in Fire Insights on the CSV file in DBFS
+Create a dataset in Sparkflows on the CSV file in DBFS

    To get detailed steps on how to create a dataset, read `Sparkflows Documentation. <https://docs.sparkflows.io/en/latest/user-guide/quick-start/3-create-datasets.html>`_